 Her first ask: she handed the agents 49,000 QuickBooks records — five years of books.
 It came back with a five-year P&L, a page per year, executive summary included.

-Stop guessing in 11 tabs.
+Stop guessing in 11 tabs and apps.
 Start running it from one workspace.

 We have heard it.
 Word for word.